Barkley, Shut Up and Jam: Gaiden: Development

 Barkley was developed by Tales of Game's Studios, a group of several members from an amateur game development forum.
-The team was inspired after reading an awkward phrase on Michael Jordan's Wikipedia page about the fan debate over whether or not the movie Space Jam was canon without it specifying whether it was talking about the Looney Tunes series proper or Michael Jordan's life in general.
+The team were inspired after reading an awkward phrase on Michael Jordan's Wikipedia page about the fan debate over whether or not the film Space Jam was canon - the line made unclear whether the film's canonicity was being considered in regards to the Looney Tunes series proper or to Michael Jordan's life in general.
 Key members Chef Boyardee, bort, GZ, and quackgyver all had a hand in the development of the game, with other, more minor contributions being made by several others.
 The game was first developed on the RPG Maker 2003 game engine, but was later ported to Game Maker 6.1.
 Originally the game was planned to be released in both formats, but eventually the latter was chosen due to its increased power and flexibility.

 At the 2014 Awesome Games Done Quick event, the developers have stated they had never played the original Shut Up and Jam game and created it after brainstorming ideas for an RPG that made them laugh.

 Cancelled sequel

 In November 2012, Tales of Game's announced the game's sequel, The Magical Realms of Tír na nÓg: Escape from Necron 7 – Revenge of Cuchulainn: The Official Game of the Movie – Chapter 2 of the Hoopz Barkley SaGa, with a crowdfunding campaign on Kickstarter.com to help fund it.
 The campaign for funding TMRoTnnEfN7RoCTOGotMC2otHBS ended on December 28 and raised $120,335.

 While the sequel was to retain the original's self-aware tone, all of the artwork was being created from scratch to avoid copyright issues.
 Developer Hiratio revealed in June 2019 that the majority of the development team had left the project, leaving only two people working on it part-time.
-On June 11, 2021, the game was officially cancelled, and the source code repository (with assets included) was released to the public under a CC BY-NC 4.0 license.
+By June 2021, the game was officially cancelled, and the source code repository (with assets included) was released to the public under a CC BY-NC 4.0 license.